davidgiga1993/mixing-station-docs/docs/soundcraft/hiqnet.md

 1. App sends broadcast request for connection (udp)
 2. The mixer connects to the app (tcp)

-Note: If the mixer does not respond to the message from step `1.` for whatever reason (e.g. the network of the mixer crashed internaly) you won't be able to connect to the mixer.
+Note: If the mixer does not respond to the message from step `1.` for whatever reason (e.g. the network of the mixer crashed internally), you won't be able to connect to the mixer.

-During testing this happend randomly with the Si Performer and Expression series but is known to happen to any soundcraft mixer.
+During testing this happened randomly with the Si Performer and Expression series but is known to happen with any Soundcraft mixer.
-I cannot change this behaviour since it's a bug in the mixers firmware.
+I cannot change this behaviour since it's a bug in the mixers' firmware.